Lumi007/Lumi007/README.md

 I'm a Software Engineer and a Community development advocate who currently works as a Technical Project Manager at [Olam PFB Nigeria](https://www.olamgroup.com/locations/africa/nigeria.html).
 I'm passionate about technology, documentation, cloud engineering, data analysis, salesforce automation, community development and digital rights advocacy...

-I am a tech enthusiast, an entrepreneur and a passionate change maker.
+I am a tech enthusiast, an entrepreneur, passionate change maker and a digital markerting expert.
 Also a Tony Elumelu Foundation Alumni, I have over 7 years experience in the FMCG and NGO space having served as a projects and digital policy intern for Paradigm Initiative Nigeria and a hub lead for Strategy and Innovation for Development Initiative.
 I served as the Program Manager at YALI Network Lagos, wherein I supported in the successful organization of YALI Network Lagos events and projects
 ![image](https://user-images.githubusercontent.com/29608250/184258996-a49a55a3-422b-4a3b-b26a-2fbb2105be46.png)